snsa-kscc/one-four-four/content/portfolio/approved-shop-x-tire-calligraphy-photoshoot-tc22-crypto-kids.md

 This was the second TC collection being presented and sold in Zagreb's approved! streetwear shop.
 Once again the idea was to present it through a story - connecting the audience (both Tire Calligraphy and approved customers), which are mostly young people involved in one way or another in the street culture, being it, now again popular skateboarding, music and audio-visual arts.

-As for the first photo shoot / in-store camapign for approved!, again we referenced the 90s US pop culture from the logical sources such as film and music, as an inspiration for the photo shoot, I singled out two, first being the now iconic Kids movie from 1995. and music from the US "rock" band Deftones, also making moves in the early nineties in the aforementioned US skate scene.
+As for the first photo shoot / in-store campaign for approved!, again we referenced the 90s US pop culture from the logical sources such as film and music, as an inspiration for the photo shoot, I singled out two, first being the now iconic Kids movie from 1995. and music from the US "rock" band Deftones, also making moves in the early nineties in the aforementioned US skate scene.
 Both of which influenced my own interests in these communities and the culture around them.

 **Model scouting / Model styling**